Carrots Make the Best Dog Treats Here’s Why (and How to Make Them)

 #5: Carrot & Pumpkin Oat Dog Treats

-You know that moment when your golden gives you those eyes while you’re eating something crunchy?
-That look.
-And suddenly you feel guilty for not sharing — except you absolutely cannot share your snacks, so here’s something better.
+You know that look your pup gives you when you’re eating something crunchy.
+Like, THAT look.
+You feel guilty for not sharing – but you cannot share your snacks so, here’s something better.

-These treats smell like a fall kitchen and your dog will lose her mind over them.
+These treats smell just like fall and your dog will lose her mind over them.

 Ingredients: